Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Conclusion

 \section{Conclusion}

-In this work, derived from practical applications, we study a new variant of MCKP called DDCCMCKP.
-To address this specific problem, a novel DDALS algorithm has been introduced.
-Based on local search framework, DDALS enables data-driven solution evaluation for the problem, and incorporates a surrogate weight to ensure the optimality of solutions.
+In this work, motivated by practical applications, we study a novel variant of MCKP named chance-constrained MCKP.
+To address CCMCKP, we propose a data-driven adaptive local search algorithm.
+DDALS facilitates the data-driven solution evaluation approach that can effectively handle situations where the distributions of item weights are unknown, and incorporates a surrogate weight mechanism to ensure solution optimality.
 Moreover, a solution filtering mechanism is introduced to improve the feasibility of the output solutions.
-Two sets of benchmarks for DDCCMCKP have been proposed, one of which simulates the real business requirement of 5G E2E network scenario for a communication company.
-The experimental results demonstrate that DDALS is able to solve DDCCMCKP effectively and outperforms other baseline methods.
-Although the APP benchmark imposes higher demands on problem-solving abilitiy, the performance of DDALS is not satisfactory in small-scale problems.
-However, DDALS can solve DDCCMCKP well in most of the scenarios and maintain better performance than other baselines.
+Two benchmark sets for CCMCKP have been established, one of which simulates the real business requirement of a 5G E2E network scenario for a communication company.
+Experimental results demonstrate the superiority of DDALS over other baselines on the two benchmarks.
+In cases with high intensity of chance constraints and limited amounts of sample data, DDALS still exhibits good performance.
+Ablation studies also confirm the effectiveness of each component of the algorithm.

-Overall, our proposed algorithm holds great promise for addressing this new variant of MCKP in the data-driven scenario.
-DDALS can serve as a baseline for future research.
-The code and benchmark sets will be open-sourced for further promoting research on DDCCMCKP.
-The algorithm framework can be further improved in two aspects.
-A new surrogate weight design may improve the efficiency and solution's quality instead of the current design.
-From the other perspective, more effective filtering strategies that can balance the feasibility and optimality of the solutions could be explored in the future.
+Overall, our proposed algorithm holds great promise for addressing CCMCKP.
+Our proposed algorithm DDALS can serve as a baseline for future research.
+The source code of algorithm, benchmark sets and supplementary materials are available online for promoting further research on solving this problem.
+Furthermore, DDALS is not confined to CCMCKP but can be easily applied to other problems.
+Specifically, it is applicable to any chance-constrained problem that can be addressed via data-driven evaluation approach.
+While the algorithm framework is robust, it can be further improved in two aspects.
+A new surrogate weight design could enhance efficiency and solution quality beyond the current implementation.
+Additionally, it is necessary to further accelerate the evaluation process, since the evaluation of solutions is time-consuming due to extensive Monte Carlo simulations involved in each evaluation process.

 \appendices